Sound as a gauge theory and its infrared triangle: Introduction

 To proceed with the infrared triangle, it is more convenient to rephrase linear sound in terms of the Kalb--Ramond theory.
 This is done in Sec. \ref{sec: sound-as-gauge}.
-This rephrasing can be seen as a formulation of analogue gravity models in terms of a two-form.
+This rephrasing can be seen as a formulation of analog gravity models in terms of a two-form.
 We thus perform the construction using essentially the same hypotheses as in the seminal paper by \textcite{unruh1981ExperimentalBlackHoleEvaporation}.
 Namely, the construction considers an inviscid, irrotational, and barotropic fluid.
 Nevertheless, it is not necessary to make assumptions about homogeneity or quiescence.
-We also discuss possible generalizations of this reformulation, how a gauge potential is introduced in the theory and the subtleties of the gauge invariance in this theory---namely, the fact it has gauge-for-gauge symmetries---and how this formulation handles the introduction of the image sources used in the previous discussion of memory in Sec. \ref{sec: linear-acoustics}.
+We also discuss a few general aspects of this reformulation.

 Before proceeding to the discussion of the infrared triangle for acoustics, we review the case of Maxwell electrodynamics in Sec. \ref{sec: electrodynamics}.
 This allows a clear understanding of what our goals in the gauge theory for sound will be, and clarifies the difficulties and strategies to be considered in the following sections.
 Sections \ref{sec: linear-acoustics}, \ref{sec: sound-as-gauge}, and \ref{sec: electrodynamics} are mostly independent from each other, but their discussions converge on Sec. \ref{sec: memory-kalb-ramond}.
-In this section, we rederive the memory effect in acoustics in the two-form formulation by following the same approach used in electrodynamics.
+There we rederive the memory effect in acoustics in the two-form formulation by following the same approach used in electrodynamics.
 The effect is then connected to the asymptotic symmetries for the two-form field in Sec. \ref{sec: asymptotic-symmetries}.
 The connection of these asymptotic symmetries to soft theorems had already been clarified in the work of \textcite{campiglia2018CanScalarsHave,campiglia2019ScalarAsymptoticCharges,francia2018TwoFormAsymptoticSymmetries}.
 This connection, and the relation between soft theorems and the acoustic memory effect, are briefly considered in Sec. \ref{sec: soft-theorem}.
 The results of the paper are recollected and further discussed in Sec. \ref{sec: discussion}, where we also comment on future prospects.
-The Appendix briefly reviews some concepts about differential forms and de Rham cohomology that are useful throughout the paper.
+Appendix \ref{app: differential-forms} briefly reviews some concepts about differential forms and de Rham cohomology that are useful throughout the paper.